jiaola/jiaola.github.io/_posts/2016/2016-03-26-a-java-based-tool-for-downloading-a-directory-in-any-github-repository.md

 tags: [github, java]
 ---

 During the process of creating a Solr Docker image for Blacklight, I needed to download a [directory that contains config files from the Blacklight GitHub repository](https://github.com/projectblacklight/blacklight/tree/master/solr).
 It turns out you may use svn to checkout any directory.
 However, I don't want to install otherwise-unnecessary SVN on my Docker image.
 There's [a shell script](https://github.com/ojbc/docker/blob/master/java8-karaf3/files/git-download.sh) to download a directory using shell commands but it's buggy and treats everything in the directory as a folder, and everything in the subdirectory as a file.

 So I decided to roll my own code to do it.
-Since it's for a Solr Docker image, I wrote a Java-based tool so it can be easily used on my Docker image.
+I wrote a Java-based tool since it's going to be used on a Solr Docker image.

 <!-- more -->